"Humanitarian organizations should engage in initiatives like the Humanitarian UAV Network." - United Nations (OCHA) Policy Brief

 - Complete your profile and Start Here to make the most of your membership.

-- If you're a pilot, please fill this out to join the Rapid Response Roster.
+- If you're a pilot, please join the Pilot Roster here.

 New!
-Founder Patrick Meier's new book, Digital Humanitarians, has already been endorsed by Harvard, MIT, Stanford, Oxford, United Nations, Red Cross, Work Bank and more.
+Founder Patrick Meier's new TEDx talk on Humanitarian UAVs.
+See also his book, Digital Humanitarians, which has been praised by experts at Harvard, MIT, Stanford, Oxford, United Nations, Red Cross, Work Bank and more.
 The book features members of UAViators in action.